openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

 Authenticating
 --------------

-### Request an unscoped OS-FEDERATION token: `POST /auth/tokens`
+### Request an unscoped OS-FEDERATION token

+#### Request method 1: `POST /auth/tokens`

 A federated user may request an unscoped token, which can be used to get a scoped token.

 Request Parameters:

 To authenticate with the OS-FEDERATION extension, `saml2` must be specified as an authentication method.

 Example request: